wordofwarning/wordofwarning.org/current/2026-emergency/evening/index.md

 <hr>
 **Sap Dance & Desire Lines Dance Theatre** · *Unconstrued Bodies*

+Orla Collier is a dance artist, physical theatre practitioner, and life model based in Leeds.
+She is the lead artist of Desire Lines Theatre and has collaborated on a wide range of projects for UK companies.<br>Nigel Stewart is a freelance dance artist, life model, and independent dance scholar.
+He is Artistic Director of Sap Dance, and Emeritus Senior Lecturer at Lancaster University.
+He has choreographed and performed in the UK, the US, and continental Europe since 1982.
+He has published extensively on contemporary dance.<br>Sap Dance have produced short theatre pieces and full-length site-specific rural and coastal performance works and films since 2005.
+They last performed in [Turn 2026](/current/2026-turn).<br>Desire Lines Dance Theatre have produced works for theatres and outdoor settings since 2021, including the solo *Are You Local?* and the duet *Twenty-first Century Love* with Sap Dance.

 <a href="https://desirelinesdancetheatre.com" target="_blank">desirelinesdancetheatre.com</a> · Insta <a href="https://instagram.com/desirelinesdancetheatre" target="_blank">@desirelinesdancetheatre</a> <a href="https://instagram.com/orla.collier" target="_blank">@orla.collier</a>
 <hr>